Project

 Configure "automatic power-on" after power loss for openqaworker1 (and all others)

-Added by okurz over 3 years ago.
-Updated about 3 years ago.
+Added by okurz almost 4 years ago.
+Updated over 3 years ago.

 Status: